reposwe402/fetch_and_store_tweets/README.md

 1. Save the script in the local machine.

-2. Update the API and Access token Keys in the Python script which generated in step8
+2. Update the API and Access token Keys in the `config.py` file.

 3. Open a terminal/command prompt and change directory location to the folder where your script is located and run the below commands